-When a crisis strikes we support local Caritas agencies to get aid to where it’s needed immediately and effectively.
+When a crisis strikes we support local Caritas agencies and other local organisations to get aid to where it’s needed immediately and effectively.
 We often also provide staff and expertise.

 And we support people living in areas at risk to prepare plans for responding to disasters when they strike, such as developing evacuation plans and warning systems.

 We adhere to the Core Humanitarian Standards, which set out nine commitments that organisations involved in humanitarian response can use to improve the quality and effectiveness of their response.

 Trócaire is a signatory to the Charter4Change (C4C), an initiative led by both National and International NGOs.
 The initiative aims to implement changes to the way the humanitarian system operates so that it can enable a more locally-led response.
 Building on extensive consultations and discussions generated during the World Humanitarian Summit process, signatories to C4C commit to delivering change within their own organisational ways of working so that southern-based national actors can play an increased and more prominent role in humanitarian response.
 In the case of international NGO signatories like Trócaire, we commit to implementing C4C’s eight-point Charter for Change.